 The First Official Ellensburg Rodeo

 With all of their hard work finished, the collation planned the first rodeo.
 It was to be September 13th-15th, with 18 major events.
-A few of these events included wild horse, stagecoach and chariot races as well as entry parades, bucking broncs & bulls, calf roping, relay races, bulldogging, and more.
+A few of these events included wild horse, stagecoach and chariot races as well as entry parades, bucking broncs and bulls, calf roping, relay races, bulldogging and more.

 The entire Yakama Indian nation was also invited to participate in the rodeo, keeping their traditions alive with their annual “Meeting Ground,” dancing, and horse racing.